-Tonya Caylor, MD, FAAFP founded Joy in Family Medicine Coaching after realizing the power of physician coaching and seeing a paucity of it at the resident level.
-She developed a curriculum and coaching program to give physicians the tools early in their training to, not only sustain a life-long career, but also to find wholeness and joy in the journey.
+Tonya Caylor, MD, FAAFP, founded Joy in Family Medicine Coaching Services® after realizing physician coaching's power and seeing a paucity of it at the resident level.
+She developed a curriculum and coaching program to give physicians the tools early in their training to sustain a life-long career and find wholeness and joy in the journey.
 She continues to enjoy her clinical practice and remains as on-call faculty for the Alaska Family Medicine Residency Program.

 Dr. Caylor has had 21 years of post-residency clinical experience, 12 of those years involving academic medicine at the residency level.
 She completed the faculty development fellowship through the University of Washington.
-Dr. Caylor is a certified culinary coach through Harvard's Institute of Lifestyle Medicine as well as a Certified Professional Coach through the Life Coach School.
-She has completed additional course work at the Co-Active Training Institute.
-She has coached medical students in the AMWA-Ignite program, residents, early-career physicians, and faculty.
+Dr. Caylor is a certified culinary coach through Harvard's Institute of Lifestyle Medicine and a Certified Professional Coach through the Life Coach School.
+She has completed additional coursework at the Co-Active Training Institute.
+She has experience coaching medical students in the AMWA-Ignite program, residents, early-career physicians, and faculty.
 She is a generalist at heart and sees her clients as whole, capable and resourceful.